 Field-hunting tip

-Look in pyrometamorphic rocks of the hatrurim formation country — that is the host setting where fluorkyuygenite typically forms.
+Look in pyrometamorphic rocks of the hatrurim formation country, the host setting where fluorkyuygenite typically forms.
 If you start seeing ettringite, gehlenite, brownmillerite in float, you are in the right ground.
 Field specimens usually show a anhedral to subhedral grains habit, so train your eye for that shape before scanning the outcrop.